nhsd-a2si/a2si-capacity-infrastructure/README.md

   $ aws s3 mb s3://S3BUCKET

-# Deploying the Capacity Service application
+# Deploying the Capacity Service and DoS Wrapper applications

 ## Upload the zipped application assets to the S3 bucket

+First upload the zip files of the latest versions to the S3 bucket:

-  $ aws s3 cp <location of zip file> s3://S3BUCKET/capacity-service-latest.zip
+  $ aws s3 cp <location of capacity service zip file> s3://S3BUCKET/capacity-service-latest.zip

-# Deploying the DoS Wrapper application

-## Upload the zipped application assets to the S3 bucket

-  $ aws s3 cp <location of zip file> s3://S3BUCKET/dos-wrapper-latest.zip
+  $ aws s3 cp <location of dos wrapper zip file> s3://S3BUCKET/dos-wrapper-latest.zip

+## Apply the Terraform

+As you might expect:

+$ terraform apply